 More teachers = more wisdom = more benefit to the students.

 This allows us to distribute the teaching load so that not one person is doing everything.
 A lesson we try to teach our students, and is best received when we are also practicing it.

 Part 1: The Deep Dive.
 This is a program focused on establishing daily practice and self-care routines so that these key components are in place.
-Other important topics include the Map of Yoga, Finding your Values, Ayurveda, Mantra and Meditation.
+Other important topics include the Map of Yoga, Home Practice, Ayurveda, Mantra and Meditation.